kartikeyab/kartikeyab.github.io/_posts/2022-12-06-null_text_inversion.md

 1. Inversion: The goal of this step is to find a noise vector that approximately produces the input image when fed with the input prompt into the diffusion process while preserving the editing capabilities of the model.
 Authors use DDIM inversion for this step.

-2. Null-Text Optimisation: Optmizing the unconditional text embedding to invert the input image and input prompt
+2. Null-Text Optimisation: Optmizing the unconditional text embedding to invert the input image and the prompt.
-inputs: noise vector(s) obtained in step 1, input prompt, unconditional embeddings
-outputs: optimised unconditional embeddings

-3. Edited Image generation: Diffuse the image with edited prompt, null-text embeddings and noise vector obtained from steps 1 and 2
+3. Edited Image generation: Diffuse the image with edited prompt, optimized null-text embeddings and noise vector obtained from steps 2 and 1 respectively.
-inputs: edited text prompt, noise vector(s) obtained in step 1, optimised unconditional embeddings obtained in step 2
-outputs: edited image

 ## Code